 Our Anti-bullying Ambassadors aim to ensure that children at Mount Pleasant feel happy and safe in school.
 They work to promote appropriate strategies for dealing with instances of bullying behaviour around school, including while using the internet.

-Our Anti-bullying Ambassadors have achieved the prestigious 'Diana Award' during training at the David Lloyd Health Centre in Brierley Hill.
+Our Anti-bullying Ambassadors trained at the David Lloyd Health Centre in Brierley Hill.
 They are always available for children to talk to and weekly empty our class 'Worry Boxes'.

 They also work hard to promote the important difference between being rude, being mean and bullying.
 They help children understand what has happened to them.